 This system makes it possible for you to restore the last backed up state from the primary to the secondary sever.
 If you configure daily backups, any metadata or data loaded/created after the last backup is not included in restore.

 Both primary and secondary appliances must use a shared storage volume.
+Both the primary and secondary appliance must have an active running ThoughtSpot cluster.
 You can use an NAS or Samba volume for your share.
 If you choose NAS, keep in mind that too slow a volume potentially break backups or significantly slow restore performance.
 The following are good guidelines for choosing storage:

 - Do not use the backup volume for loading data or any other purposes.
 If backups fill up this storage, other components will suffer.

 - To ensure better supportability and continuity in case local hard disks go bad, the shared storage volume should be network based.

 Thoughtspot supports shared storage by mounting NFS or CIFS/Samba based volumes.

 Before you begin, make sure you know if the shared volume is Samba or NAS